AlexBeauchemin/meteor-accounts-twitch/README.md

   For e.g.redirect url for localhost : `http://localhost:3000/_oauth/twitch?close`

 3. After registration, note down the client id and client secret.
-4. Now in your app do create the `accounts.js` and put following code inside `<your-app-directory>/server/accounts.js` and put your client id and client secret
+4. In your app, create the `accounts.js`, put following code inside `<your-app-directory>/server/accounts.js` with your client id and client secret

     ```
     ServiceConfiguration.configurations.remove({